hertzden/CSS-Widgets/content/posts/2019-11-04~css-grid-accessibility/css-grid-accessibility.md

 So what happens next is, when some developer wants to create grid structure there may need arise to flatten out markup for whatever reason but it will break semantic meaning of layout and leads to accessibility issues.
 Let's take a classic example of **header** layout consist of **logo and navigation** links.

-Below are the sample code of flatten markup and semantic markup
+Below are the sample code snippets of flatten markup and semantic markup

+### Code Snippets

 ``` HTML:title=Flatten-Markup
   <header class="grid-container">